 A community vision statement is an expression of the direction the Town wishes to head over the next 20 years and beyond.
-In Summer 2000, the Town Land Use Committee developed the following vision statement:
+In 2000 and 2020, the Town Plan Commission with resident input developed the following vision statement:

-Through the year 2020, the Town of Schley would like to promote the involvement of its citizens in making decisions that preserve rural character while allowing for positive change.
+Through the year 2040, the Town of Schley would like to promote the involvement of its citizens in making decisions that preserve rural character while allowing for positive change.
 Agriculture, rural residences, small businesses, and recreation are valued and should be encouraged and improved.